encounterplus/Harvester-Adventure/1-Camp/3 CAMP SITE.md

  (print-page)

+> **The Order of Chaplains**
+>
-**GM Info: The Order of Chaplains**: Chaplains use their magic in the course of their work to heal the faithful, exorcise demons, and strike down the unworthy, but also to manifest the divine favor of Sol in their services.
+> Chaplains use their magic in the course of their work to heal the faithful, exorcise demons, and strike down the unworthy, but also to manifest the divine favor of Sol in their services.
 The Order of Chaplains serves all Psarmorum.
 All ordained priests, from the Bishop of the city of the Temple Mount on down, are initiated members of the order.

  > “I offer reward for those who travel to the crypt and find the sword within, then hunt down and slay the harvester in its lair, with all due haste.
 Fortunately, local rangers tracked down the fiend and discovered its lair where it rests and regenerates during its daytime slumber.
 Only one ranger made it back alive to report its whereabouts, so we know it can be awakened during the day, even if in a weakened state.
 Two adventuring parties before you answered our plea.
 However, quite regretfully, not even one member has returned.
 Will you be the victorious party?
 Are you heroic enough to fetch the sword and slay the fiend?
 If so great riches and fresh arable land await you!
 If not, we pray to Sol that someone will have the guts to save us all!” {.read}

-_GM Info_

 The player characters will certainly ask questions or require more info during the knight’s soliloquy.

-**Questions about the fiend and its victims**: The lord mayor knows more than he’s willing to say, but won’t reveal why the fiend is free because he doesn’t know how that happened.
+**Questions about the fiend and its victims**:

+The lord mayor knows more than he’s willing to say, but won’t reveal why the fiend is free because he doesn’t know how that happened.
 But what he can say is that the “Harvester of Souls” name comes from the fact that when this fiend kills it steals the soul of its victim.
 Sometimes such victim comes back as a terrifying undead creature which tries to find a soul back.
 He also says that victims are often cut in two with just one hit.
 Over 60 years ago, when he was a young boy, he vividly remembers something about cultists summoning this fiend to find immortality and some cultist relatives might still exist today and may still be loyal to the “Harvester of Souls”.

 > Don’t be fooled by the nature of this quest, this is no ordinary monster hunt.
 This fiend cannot be killed by normal means.
 In fact, it cannot be killed at all.
 It can only be stopped, and only one weapon can do that.
 I am referring to the sword of St. Frederick, a weapon blessed by archangel Dumah.
 The blade was wielded by the late paladin Frederick Lachance who once defeated the Harvester.”
 “Unfortunately, to protect the relic from the old cult of the ‘Harvester of Souls’, those who summoned the fiend you must now stop, the The Order of Chaplains hid St. Frederick’s holy weapon well.
 Nobody has been successful in an attempt to retrieve the sword.
 The crypt where it is hidden is filled with traps.
 Its wards have stopped many would be thieves, treasure hunters, and most importantly, the cultists who’d seek to control the very being they pretend to worship.
 We are the founding members of Chevaliers de la Chauve-Souris, and so we know where the crypt lies.
 However, we have no idea how one is to find the sword.
 Being that the harvester has returned, I can only hope the sword is still there, for all our  sakes.” {.read}